grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Hemi stepped forward and powered up the passive sonar unit.
 He lifted the headset from the welded steel peg from which it hung and put it on.
 He listened to the quiet ocean around them.
 He could not hear the _Prospect_ at all --- Percy must be running very slowly.
 But swinging the mics around he found the _Grackle_ easily --- a few nautical miles off to the west of the _Gnat_.
 Even though the pursuing sub had to be much further away than the _Prospect_, and even though they were running submerged on electric motors, the _Grackle_ was running fast enough to be easily tracked.
 They did not care who knew where they were.

-It took Hemi about 15 minutes of listening to get a grasp on the situation.
+It took Hemi about fifteen minutes of listening to get a grasp on the situation.
 The _Grackle_ had given up the pursuit of the _Gnat_, probably not long after Shakes and Hemi had started the engines.
 Hemi assumed they had quickly realized the _Gnat_ was once again playing a decoy.
 But the _Gnat's_ run had apparently thrown just enough confusion into the water for the _Grackle_ to have lost their bead on the _Prospect_.
 They had taken up a search pattern again, and Hemi tracked them turning through a multi-mile diameter circle searching for the _Prospect_.
 They were pinging regularly, so if _Percy_ was moving, there was a good chance they would find the _Prospect_ soon.

 Hemi pulled back one earpiece and turned to Shakes.
 "There is not much time.
 Give us all the speed the _Gnat_ has got underwater.
-We have to get between the _Grackle_ and the _Prospect._"
+We have to get between the _Grackle_ and the _Prospect_."

+[//]: # (No more oaths, from here to the end.)

 "Ya, OK Hemi.
-But... now you absolutely fuckin' have to tell me what the fuckin' plan is."
+But... now you absolutely have to tell me what the plan is."

 "Well..."
 Hemi lowered the headset so it sat around his thick neck and made a wide gesture towards his devices piled up in the _Gnat's_ rear cargo space.
 "The plan is pretty simple, really.
 I intend to suspend some of the magnetic warheads I saved from the last shipment in the water column.
 With some careful calculations, I hope to set them in such a way that the _Grackle_ will move into one and set it off, hopefully disabling the submarine."

 "Ah," said Shakes.
-"So it's just a little fuckin' matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly fucking sub, eh?"
+"So it's just a little matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly sub, eh?"

 "I can control the depth with the amount of air in these old boat bumpers.
 I have calculated the pressure needed in the bumpers with enough precision, I believe, so that they should float at precisely 25 meters deep.
 That should take care of the Z axis, but I need you to navigate us across the path of the _Grackle_."

-"That may not be so fucking easy."
+"That may not be so easy."

 "I am aware.
 I will be listening on sonar though.
 I am confident the _Gnat_ is capable of doing the job."

-"Well of course this boat can fuckin' do it! ...I just never thought I'd be using the _Gnat_ to play fuckin' chicken with a full-sized full-speed foul-looking ram-headed fuckin' military sub."
+"Well of course this boat can _do_ it! ...I just never thought I'd be using my bug to play chicken with a full-sized full-speed foul-looking ram-headed military sub."

+[//]: # (--- EDITED TO HERE ---)

 [//]: # (### Getting the boats and the devices into position)